2023-05-10 17:44:27

 The reform also provides for Santé Québec to become the sole employer of the health network.
 Thus, instead of the current 136 negotiation tables with the unions, the law will reduce them to only 4 national tables.
 Mme Bouchard pleaded the importance of giving local leeway to employers to adapt collective agreements to regional realities.

 The union also fears that the merger of union seniority through the creation of a single employer will “weaken” establishments.
-Workers could, for example, choose to change their establishment to be closer to their home.
+Workers might, for example, choose to change their establishment to be closer to their home.

 The FIQ opened a new day of specific consultations on Wednesday on Minister Christian Dubé’s legislative text.
 The union offered a hostile reception to Bill 15 when it was introduced in March.
 Prime Minister François Legault had also publicly criticized Mme Bouchard on Twitter and Minister Dubé said he was still looking for their collaboration.